 Unlike wasps, hornets and yellow jackets, bees will find their way inside your home through chimneys.
 Usually they will build their hives inside the chimney and from their they spread to other areas of your house.
 Bees can also sting and if stung by one, you will develop extreme swelling around that area.
 Do not attempt to spray directly at the bee hive, else the entire hive will be chasing you.

 Do you think you have spotted one of these stinging insects on your property?
-Give us a call at Averse Pest Control and we will get you on the schedule.
+Give Averse Pest Control a call and we will get you on the schedule.